RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Related work

 \subsection{Recursive and multi-level stacking}

 Stacking, originally conceptualized by \cite{b2_wolpert1992stacked} and later formalized for regression by \cite{b3_breiman1996stacked}, remains a foundational ensemble technique.
-Despite its enduring appeal, most practical implementations in AutoML systems continue to adopt shallow or template-based stacking structures, often constrained by time and resource budgets \cite{b27_ferreira2021comparison}.
-Preliminary explorations into deeper or blended ensemble structures have shown only marginal gains over classical stacking, possibly due to the lack of recursive control or coordinated optimization.
-For instance, \cite{b11_demirel2023200185} compared level-1 stacking with a blend ensemble architecture, where meta-learner predictions were concatenated with original input features.
-The results showed no significant performance gains for the blended variant over standard stacking, suggesting that simple feature augmentation at a single meta-level is insufficient and underscoring the need for deeper, recursively structured stacking strategies to enrich representational capacity.
+Despite its appeal, most AutoML implementations retain shallow or template-based stacking, largely constrained by time and resource budgets \cite{b27_ferreira2021comparison}.
+Early attempts to move beyond classical stacking have reported only marginal gains, likely due to limited recursive control or coordinated optimization.
+For example, \cite{b11_demirel2023200185} compared level-1 stacking with a blend architecture in which meta-learner predictions were concatenated with the original features, but no significant improvement was observed over standard stacking, suggesting that single meta-level is insufficient and motivating deeper, recursively structured stacking.

-Efforts to scale stacking ensembles into deeper, hierarchical architectures have been met with recurring challenges, notably runtime complexity, representational redundancy, and model overfitting.
-While deep stacking and recursive frameworks are conceptually appealing, they often suffer from scalability bottlenecks and inefficient resource use, particularly when extended without structural coordination or pruning \cite{b12_ganaie2022ensemble, b7_rane2024ensemble}.
-Recent surveys highlight that most ensemble pipelines continue to rely on shallow or fixed depth architectures, citing lack of adaptivity and the increased risk of overfitting as key design constraints \cite{b28_mienye2022survey}.
-Even optimized stacking models for real-world applications, such as medical diagnosis or cybersecurity, demonstrate limited modular scalability and minimal performance improvements beyond two levels of meta-learning \cite{b29_kumar2022optimized}.
-These insights underscore a systemic architectural gap: the field lacks a principled, recursive ensemble framework that is both modular and computationally scalable.
-Although meta-learning research increasingly recognises recursive dynamics, most implementations still do not support level-adaptive ensemble deep stacking.
-For example, \cite{b30_zhao2022autodes} introduced AutoDES, a dynamic ensemble selector within AutoML pipelines, but its control logic is strictly sequential and lacks recursive optimisation.
+Efforts to scale stacking into hierarchical ensembles repeatedly encounter runtime cost, representational redundancy, and overfitting, particularly when depth is increased without structural coordination or pruning \cite{b12_ganaie2022ensemble, b7_rane2024ensemble}.
+Surveys similarly note that most pipelines remain shallow or fixed-depth due to limited adaptivity and elevated overfitting risk \cite{b28_mienye2022survey}, and even optimized application-specific stacking (e.g., medical diagnosis or cybersecurity) shows limited modular scalability and little benefit beyond two meta-levels \cite{b29_kumar2022optimized}.
+These findings point to a broader architectural gap: a principled recursive ensemble framework that is both modular and computationally scalable remains lacking.
+Although meta-learning increasingly emphasizes recursive dynamics, level-adaptive deep stacking is still uncommon in practice; for instance, \cite{b30_zhao2022autodes} introduced AutoDES for dynamic ensemble selection in AutoML, but its control logic remains sequential rather than recursively optimized.